SalvadorBrandolin/ReactorD/README.md

 <img src='https://img.shields.io/pypi/v/reactord'>
 </a>

-ReactorD (Reactor Design) is a python package whose proposal is to simulate and design reactors for multiple-reaction systems.Two models of reactors are solved: plug flow (PFR) or stirred tank (STR) in stationary or non-stationary conditions.
+ReactorD (Reactor Design) is a python package whose proposal is to simulate and design reactors for multiple-reaction systems.
+The intention is to solve the following reactor types in stationary or not-stationary conditions:

+    - Plug flow (PFR)
+    - Stirred tank (STR)

 According to requirements, the operation settings can change as follows;

--Energy Balance
-    -Isothermic
-    -Non-isothermic
-    -Adiabatic

--Mass Balance
+- Mass Balance:
 	-Homogeneous
     -Heterogeneous
     -Continuous
     -Discontinuous

--Pressure Balance
+- Energy Balance:
+	-Isothermic
+    -Non-isothermic
+    -Adiabatic

+- Energy Pressure:
 	-Isobaric
     -Non-isobaric

 ## Available in version 0.0.1a
 - Stationary PFR Isothermic - Isobaric Operation

 ## Motivation

 ## Instalation